 Dr. Goldman has participated in many media interviews with radio and television shows, newspapers, wire services, and periodicals.
 Examples include ABC News, CBS News, NPR, Associated Press, Time, Newsweek, & Wall Street Journal.
 His writing has appeared in newspapers including The Washington Post and HuffPost, magazines, symposia proceedings, textbooks, and professional journals.
 Such publications have been endorsed by dozens of professionals in mental health, medicine, and social science.

-Dr. Goldman presents enlightening programs to professional groups, universities, conferences, organizations, nonprofits, civic, government and religious groups, parents, and others.
-Related services such as coaching and training are available upon request.
-A European organization of 47 countries that advocates for common social ideals and principles invited him as the only non-European participant in an interdisciplinary discussion before the Parliamentary Assembly.
+Dr. Goldman has presented speaking programs to professional groups, universities, conferences, organizations, civic, government and religious groups, parents, and others.
+Related services are available upon request.
+The Council of Europe, consisting of 47 countries that advocate for common social ideals and principles, invited him as the only non-European participant in a discussion before their Parliamentary Assembly.